Do Not Let Your Money EscapeInsulation Guide for Boston

 • Annual Cooling Degree Days (CDD):800

-Data specifically for Zone 5 shows that heating load is the primary driver of energy waste.
-Upgrading your attic insulation to R-49 is the most effective way to lower this specific load.
+Zone 5 data shows that heating load is the primary driver of avoidable energy waste.
+Upgrading attic insulation toward R-49 is one of the most direct ways to cut that load.

-For a typical 1,000 sq. ft. attic in Boston, a professional "blow-in" insulation upgrade typically costs between $2520 and 3024 based on MA labor rates.
+For a typical 1,000 sq. ft. attic in Boston, a professional blown-in insulation upgrade often costs between $2520 and $3024, depending on labor rates and prep work.

-However, with estimated annual savings of $806, the project often pays for itself in 3.1 years — a return on investment (ROI) that beats the stock market, tax-free.
+With estimated yearly savings of $806, the project often pays for itself in 3.1 years.

 Calculate My Exact ROI